KonnorRogers/personal-site/src/_posts/2023-04-08-how-to-keep-a-persistent-class-on-a-litelement.md

 ---
 title: How to keep a persistent class on a LitElement
-categories: ["webcomponents", "lit", "webdev", "javascript"]
+categories: webcomponents, lit, webdev, javascript
 date: 2023-04-08 02:56:40 UTC
 description: |
   When working with lit, sometimes you want the host element to have a persistent class name.
-A good...---
+A good...
+---

 When working with lit, sometimes you want the host element to have a persistent class name.
 A good example is if I were using Shoelace I'd want my elements to look like this: